tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 Note that you can place the Anthropic rulefile (CLAUDE.md) in multiple locations:
 - The root of your repository
 - In a child folder of your repository
-- In the parent of your repository
+- In a parent folder of your repository
 - Your home folder `~/.claude/CLAUDE.md`

-I will focus on the rulefiles that occur at the root of your repo, where it is the most controversial.
+I will focus on the rulefiles that occur at the root of your repository, where it is the most controversial.

 Rulefiles at other locations are not that controversial.
 Individual teams or developers could decide for themselves what to put in those files, since they are likely to be the only ones benefiting or suffering from the consequences.